ryandkuster/HPC_resources/README.md

 ~/bin/sratoolkit.3.1.1-ubuntu64/bin/fasterq-dump --split-files SRR29481819 -O $SCRATCHDIR/bioinfo_practice/data/raw
 ```

-Assuming you've previously connected to the `salloc` node, then the dtn1 node, we're getting somewhat nested now!
+Assuming you've previously connected to the `srun` allocated node, then the dtn1 node, we're getting somewhat nested now!

 Let's exit the dtn1 node and see what node we're in:
 ```bash